 A happy customer is a buying customer.
 The more you know about your clients the more effectively you can communicate with them, especially if you’ve been able to build up happy relationships over a long period of time.

 If that’s not the case though, it's never too late to start.

-By working hard to craft the perfect customer journeys—made easier by having an accessible database that lets you access information quickly—you can resolve queries, arrange bookings, and solve problems much faster than before.
-This can lead customers to more positive experiences.
-Giving them an excellent service the first time creates an excellent impression that’s sure to stick, too!
+By working hard to craft the perfect customer journeys—made easier by having an accessible database that lets you access information whenever, wherever—you can resolve queries, arrange bookings, and solve problems much faster than before.
+This will lead customers to more positive experiences and give them an excellent service that’s sure to stick in their mind, too.

 Even if you get to the point where, like most businesses, you'll have too many customers to know each of them personally, a coherent database can help.